Borsdata-Sweden/API-CSharp-Client/README.md

 You need to be a Pro member to get Access to API.

 # How to get started with Client
-Download project and open in VisualStudio 2017.
+Download project and open in [VisualStudio 2017 or Community](https://visualstudio.microsoft.com/downloads/#DownloadFamilies_2).
 In Program.cs you replace xxxx with your uniqe API Key.